gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 python 1_generate_files_to_count_reads.py inputs/insilico_merge_callers_input insilico 1 outputs/

 Were the first argument is the 2_merge_callers output for duplications, second sample name, third the chromosome and fourth the folder where save the output.
-The result is the file to obtain read information from BAM file
+The result is the file used to obtain the total coverage of region where the duplication is detected. read information from BAM file.
+This file contains 7 columns:

+Chromosome, Start_dup, End_dup, Size_dup, distance between current and previous duplication, Breakposition error, and genotype obtanied after merge_callers step.

-## 2- Count the reads in the BAM file
+## 2- Determining the median coverage of duplications using the BAM file

+To determine the duplications genotype state (0/1 or 1/1), we need the median coverage of that region.
+Determining the median coverage of a duplication is a challenge due to two main reasons: 1) the sequencing coverage of a duplication is at least the double of sample general coverage and 2) the sequencing coverage fluctuates around the genome.
+For this reason, the objective of the second bash script consist to find the median coverage of a region where the duplication is detected.

+To execute 2_check_cx.sh script, we need the get_cx.sh script present in this folder.
+Besides, we need to install [Samtools](https://github.com/samtools/samtools) in this folder, or change the path where the samtools is installed in 2_check_cx.sh and get_cx.sh scripts.
+Finally, we need three arguments:

+./2_check_cx.sh outputs/insilico_chr10ok.txt inputs/insilico3_test.bam insilico

+First argument is the output obtained in the previous step, second argument is the BAM file, and finally, the sample name.

+The result, is the same file as previous step, with the median coverage for each duplication.